-December 31, 2020 December 31, 2019 September 30, 2020 , September 3 2019 Cash and cash equivalents \$ 6 \$ 4 \$ 5 \$ 1 Restricted cash 4 5 6 Cash, cash equivalents and restricted cash \$ 10 \$ 9 \$ 5 \$ 7
+March 31, 2021 Marc 20 ch 31, 20 nber 30, 120 September 30 2019 Cash and cash equivalents \$ 5 \$ 1 \$ 5 \$ 1 Restricted cash 2 3 - 6 Cash, cash equivalents and restricted cash \$ 7 \$ 4 \$ 5 \$ 7

 Accounts Receivable.
 Accounts receivable includes amounts due pursuant to regulations of the PAPUC which allow qualifying customers to enter into a Payment Arrangement.
 A Payment Arrangement allows the account balance to be paid in installments over a period generally exceeding one year, without interest, by negotiating mutually acceptable payment terms that comply with PAPUC regulations.
 Under PAPUC regulations, a utility company generally must continue to serve a customer who cannot pay an account balance in full if the customer (i) pays a reasonable portion of the account balance; (ii) agrees to pay the balance in installments; and (iii) agrees to pay future bills within thirty days until the amount subject to the Payment Arrangement is paid in full.
 Failure to make payments on a Payment Arrangement results in the full amount of the receivable under the Payment Arrangement being due.
 These amounts due under Payment Arrangements are considered part of our regular operating cycle and are classified as current on the Condensed Consolidated Balance Sheets.